sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-11-Exceptions-Best-Practices.md

 #### Handle checked exceptions in one place

 The reason I wrote this code this way is that while each of these methods *can* throw some kind of `IOException` (remember, `FileNotFoundException` is a sub-type `IOException`), we only want to actually handle the checked exception in one place.
 If we have try-catch blocks in every single function that interacts with this text file, our code gets dramatically harder to read and understand.

+As such, as a general rule, anytime I write a method that requires handling checked exceptions, I try to do so with only 1 try-catch block for all possible checked exceptions.

 #### Throw checked exceptions as unchecked exceptions